 Children are primarily misunderstood in their teenage years since adults quickly forget how common teenage problems are.
 In addition, we adults grew up in diverse times.
 What your teen is going through emotionally, socially, mentally, and technologically in the age of social media and video games can be very life-changing and can negatively affect their behavior.

 As your child tries to do what is right and respect you, it’s important to put yourself in their shoes first and identify with him.
 Try to recall what it was like, and understand their changing hormones.
-It’s a challenging phase of life.
+It’s a challenging phase of life, and we bet you know how it feels since you went through one before.

 What Causes Disrespect In Teenagers?